-On 18 November, IRGC and the TRIGGER Project will co-host the “Governance Of and By Digital Technology” conference, a public event that will bring together leading policymakers, researchers and practitioners to discuss important aspects of technological change and society’s reliance on digital technologies.
-This conference will explore issues such as the question of governance of digital ecosystems, lessons learned from the rapid roll-out of digital contact tracing apps, the technical robustness and safety of AI-based systems, and the use of machine learning in governance.
-Please visit the conference website for free registration and to see the list of speakers.
-(October 2020)
+On 18 November, IRGC and the TRIGGER Project hosted the “Governance Of and By Digital Technology” conference, a public event that will brought together leading policymakers, researchers and practitioners to discuss important aspects of technological change and society’s reliance on digital technologies.
+This conference explored issues such as the question of governance of digital ecosystems, lessons learned from the rapid roll-out of digital contact tracing apps, the technical robustness and safety of AI-based systems, and the use of machine learning in governance.
+Please visit the conference website to watch videos from the conference sessions.
+(November 2020)

 In line with the recommendations of IRGC’s report “International Governance Issues on Climate Engineering”, Switzerland’s Federal Council recently released a statement regarding climate engineering and the importance of negative CO2 emissions.
 In the release, the Council discussed the necessity of using NETs, a set of climate engineering technologies also known as Carbon Dioxide Removal (CDR), to achieve this goal.
 “The Federal Council approved a report on the importance of negative CO2 emissions for Switzerland’s future climate policy.
 Permanently removing CO2 from the atmosphere (i.e. achieving ‘negative emissions’) requires special technologies, which are not yet fully available.
 The report concludes that negative emissions are essential to meeting long-term climate targets.
 It recommends that the Confederation take action now to create the conditions needed for the large-scale development of these technologies, which remove CO2 and store it permanently.”
 The IRGC’s report can be found among the documents cited by the Federal Council for further information.
 (September 2020)